Haysto Logo

 Discount Rate

-A type of variable rate, Discount Rate mortgages have a fixed interest rate set lower than your lender’s SRV for a period of time.
+A type of variable rate, discount rate mortgages have a fixed interest rate set lower than your lender’s SVR for a period of time.
 Essentially a ‘discounted’ rate.

 Discount Rate pros: